osoper/osoper/README.md

 My name is Owen, and this is my first repository!

-Eventually, this will be a professional portfolio with a bunch of cool programs that I have made over the years.
+Eventually, this will be a professional portfolio with a bunch of programs that I have worked on over the years.

 For now, though, I'll just post a few things and make it look pretty later.